1. English

 DAY 4: WIÑAYWAYNA – MACHU PICCHU – CUSCO

-This is the day you have been waiting for,the excitements is palpable.
+This is the day you have been waiting for,the excitement is palpable.
 We wake up very early and have breakfast.
-Then we walk for one hour towards the Sun Gate (2,720m/8,977ft) from where we get to enjoy the first spectacular view of Machu Picchu in all its brilliance and majestic presence.
-Only hikers of the Inca Trail are privy to these breath taking views.
+Then we walk for one hour towards the Sun Gate (2,720m/8,977ft) from where we get to enjoy the first spectacular view of Machu Picchu in all its brilliance.

-We than descend for an hour towards the wonder of the world: Machu Picchu (2400m/7,920ft).
-Afterwards we start the guided tour for 2 hours visiting all the important places such as.
-You will have plenty of time to explore, take photos or climb Huayna Picchu and Machu Picchu Mountains if desired (needs to be booked in advance).
+Descend for an hour to the wonder of the world: Machu Picchu (2400m/7,920ft).
+Afterwards we start the guided tour for 2 hours visiting all the most important places.
+Have plenty of time to explore, take photos or climb Huayna Picchu and Machu Picchu Mountains if desired (needs to be booked in advance).
 Take your time exploring the “lost city of the Incas” before we head back to Aguas Calientes and take our return train to Ollantaytambo at 4:22pm and meet our van connection to Cusco, arriving at your hotel in the evening at around 8pm.

 • Meals: Breakfast